steelkiwi/SKLocalizable/README.md

 label.localizationKey = "DemoVC.CodeLabel.Text"
 ```

-### 2.4.
-Localized Value
+### 2.4 Localized Value

-You can set localized value directly in code, using String `localized` method:
+You can set localized value directly in code using String `localized` method:

 ```swift
 /// Get self as key and return related localized value